DataShades/ckanext-files/README.md

 Just make sure to read the whole file before checking the hash, because hash computed using consumed content.
-I.e, if you just create the hashing reader, but do not read a single byte from it, you'll receive the has of empty string.
+I.e, if you just create the hashing reader, but do not read a single byte from it, you'll receive the hash of empty string.
 If you read just 1 byte, you'll receive the hash of this single byte, etc.